hjhhsy120/hjhhsy120.github.io/_pages/about.md

   - /about.html
 ---

-My name is Shiyue Huang.
-I am a Ph.D student of PKU-DAIR Lab.
-My research interests include AI for DB, database anomaly diagnosis, and LLM for DB.
+I am Shiyue Huang, a Ph.D student of PKU-DAIR Lab.
+My research interests: database anomaly diagnosis, AI for DB, LLM for DB.